Cross‑Platform Surgical Skill Transfer Using Multi‑Modal Learning

 - Real & Simulated Validation: Evaluated on both real surgical data and physics‑based simulation environments.

-This framework has strong implications for robotic surgery training, autonomous skill transfer, and cross-device compatibility.
-It reduces reliance on platform-specific data and accelerates the adoption of AI-driven robotic surgical assistants.
-The methodology also extends to other robotic domains, including teleoperation, rehabilitation, and industrial manipulation.
+This framework has strong implications for robotic surgery training, autonomous skill transfer, and cross‑device compatibility.
+It reduces reliance on platform‑specific data and accelerates the adoption of AI‑driven robotic surgical assistants.
+The methodology also extends to teleoperation, rehabilitation, and industrial manipulation.

 "Our goal is to enable robotic systems to learn once and adapt everywhere, ensuring skill transfer between different surgical platforms seamlessly."